RCushmaniii/my-guitar-tabs/README.md

 ## 📜 License

-This is a student portfolio project.
+MIT - this is an open learning repo.
 Feel free to use as a reference or template.

 ## 👤 Credits